Xata/mw-website-dev/README.md

 - Blog: Posts I have written.
 These include guides about technologies I use.
 - Resume: Details about my professional experience, including roles and responsibilities.
-- Contact: Information on how to get in touch with me.

 ### Project Info